two islands. two uniquely different vibes.

 the wondrous glass window bridgekeep reading

-Many have seen images of the Glass Window Bridge, few, however, know of its home: Eleuthera.
-If you’re lucky, you can experience the wondrous bridge as nature intended — flying over the islands upon arrival.
-It is glorious, isn't it?
-How the waters of the Atlantic are ocean-blue, yet, the lagoon on the opposite side is turquoise-green.
+Many have seen images of the Wondrous Glass Window Bridge.
+However, few know of its home: Eleuthera.
+Catch a glimpse flying over the islands upon arrival.
+Glorious, isn't it?
+How the Atlantic is ocean-blue, yet, the lagoon opposite it is turquoise-green.

 queen’s bathkeep reading